-My best running shoes, that I highly recommend after over 8 years of trying out different shoe models, are GOrun 6 by Sketchers.
+My best running shoes, which I highly recommend after over 8 years of trying out different shoe models, are GOrun 6 by Sketchers.

-They are extremely comfortable, flexible and breathable.
-No shoelaces, very lightweight and the tongue - my favourite part of them - is integrated with the inner lining that gives them a slightly compressive fit!
+They are extremely comfortable, flexible, and breathable.
+No shoelaces, very lightweight, and the tongue – my favorite part of them – is integrated with the inner lining that gives them a slightly compressive fit!

 It feels so sleek!
 Plus, they look very comfy and fashionable to me.
 I got them for my birthday from my best friends and it was one of the best birthday presents ever!

 I didn’t have the best experience running with Nike Women’s Free Rn Flyknit.
 Unfortunately, my feet always hurt after a long run (10K+).